MatteoSchiavinato/metagen_assembly/README.md

 nextflow run main.nf --help
 ```

-Then, run the pipeline with a command like this one, which will also generate a report, a timeline and a direct acyclic graph for the proceeding of the pipeline itself:
+Then, run the pipeline with a command like this one:

 ```
 nextflow \